 Quora is Yahoo!
-Answers for small business owners.
+Answers for small business owners and especially lawyers.
 Anyone can post questions, answer them, follow topics and "thank" people for providing answers.
-Medical questions that confound the average Joe are often a breeze for a doctor.
+Legal questions that confound the average Joe are often a breeze for a lawyer.
 So why not help out someone who needs it and get your name, links to your site and brand out there?